wp-plugins/share-this/README.txt

 === Share This ===
-Tags: email, e-mail, bookmark, social, network, digg, del.icio.us, ma.gnolia, technorati, reddit, tailrank, furl, blinklist, blogmarks, newsvine, netscape, social, socialize
+Tags: email, e-mail, bookmark, social, network, digg, del.icio.us, ma.gnolia, technorati, reddit, tailrank, furl, blinklist, blogmarks, newsvine, netscape, social, socialize, stumbleupon
 Contributors: alexkingorg
 Requires at least: 1.5
-Tested up to: 2.0.5
+Tested up to: 2.1
-Stable tag: 1.3.1
+Stable tag: 1.4

 Share This is a plugin that provides an unobtrusive way for your visitors to add your post to various social bookmarking sites, or send a link via e-mail to a friend.